Juan-d12/Hyprland-dotfiles/README.md

 ## Features

 - **Wallpaper change**: Includes a shell script to change to a random wallpaper from the ```Wallpaper``` folder
-- **Matching colors**: The colors of the terminal and the application launcher will match the current wallpaper
+- **Matching colors**: The colors of the terminal, application launcher and logout menu will match the current wallpaper

 ## How to use